Who: Teens must be 15 and in high school by July 1.

 Fax: (614) 722-3641

 Volunteers are required to purchase and wear a uniform while volunteering.
 If financial hardship exists, arrangements can be made to get a uniform at no charge.
-In addition to the uniform polo or vest, volunteers must wear their name badge, long pants (no jeans) or knee-length skirt, and closed-toe shoes.
+In addition to the uniform polo or vest, volunteers must wear their name badge, khaki pants (no jeans) or knee-length skirt, and closed-toe shoes.
 Artificial nails, visible tattoos and facial piercings are not permitted.